nickmarden/doubleback/README.md

 # Move forward, don't stay in the past

-Doubleback allows you to write ActiveRecord 4.x-style relation statements in your models regardless of whether you are using them in ActiveRecord 2.x, 3.x, or 4.x.
+Doubleback allows you to write ActiveRecord 4.x-style association statements in your models regardless of whether you are using them in ActiveRecord 2.x, 3.x, or 4.x.
 This flexibility lets you reuse model files across different versions of Rails - perfect for long-running, incremental upgrade projects.

 # How to use